klarna-incubator/iterator-erl/README.md

 ### Rate limiting

-Function `iterator_rate:token_bucket/2` provide a rate-limiter (shaper) pass-through iterator that makes sure that no more then X items can pass through it in the time window.
+Function `iterator_rate:token_bucket/2` provides a rate-limiter (shaper) pass-through iterator that makes sure that no more than X items can pass through it in the time window.
 It calls `timer:sleep/1` when the rate limit is exceeded.
 See [Token Bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
 Our implementation does not add all tokens at once, but just sleeps up to `window_ms / rate` at